strata-org/jverify/docs/guide/src/code_types.md

 ## Pure code

-Code that occurs in a contract, such as the arguments of calls to `precondition`/`postcondition`/`assert`, must follow the rules for pure code, which are:
+Code that occurs in a contract, such as the arguments of calls to `precondition`, `postcondition` and `check`, must follow the rules for pure code.
+These are:
-- It may only call methods annotated with `@Pure`
+- Only methods annotated with `@Pure` can be called.
-- It must not update the value of an existing variable or field.
-- It must only create objects that are annotated with `@Immutable`, an annotation covered in a later section.
+- Local variables or fields can not be updated.

-Code in a method annotated with `@Pure` must follow those same rules, and additionally:
+Code that occurs in a method annotated with `@Pure` must follow those same rules, and additionally:
-- It must only use these statements:
+- Only the following statements can be used:
   - variable declaration statements,
   - calls to `precondition`, `postcondition`, `reads` and `assert`
   - a single `return <expr>` statement at the end, in which other pure methods may be called
-- It must use `reads` calls if it wants to access any fields.
-We'll explain these shortly.
+- If any fields of a reference are read, that reference must occur in a `reads` call.
+We'll explain what reads calls are in the next section.

 Summary table: